barumel/ultritium-validate/README.md

 ### Error Messages
 The default message for a failed validation is "The provided value is not valid!".

 You can overwrite the default message with your own default message.
 ```
 validator.getProvider('message')
   .setDefaultMessage('Something is wrong...');
 ```

-Or if you need the current params.
+Or if you need the current params...
 ```
 validator.getProvider('message')
   .setDefaultMessage('isLength', (params) => `${params.value} is not valid`);